ATO Interpretative Decision

 Reasons for Decision

-A loss made on a transaction would ordinarily be an allowable deduction under section 8-1 of the ITAA 1997 where the transaction is entered into as an ordinary incident of carrying on a business, or where the profit was obtained in a business operation or commercial transaction for the purpose of profit-making.
+A loss made on a transaction would ordinarily be an allowable deduction under section 8-1 of the ITAA 1997 where the transaction is entered into as an ordinary incident of carrying on a business, or where the loss arose from a business operation or commercial transaction that was for the purpose of profit-making.

 An exception to this is contained in paragraph 295-85(3)(b) of the ITAA 1997 for CGT assets of the Fund that are

 - debenture stock, a bond, debenture, certificate of entitlement, bill of exchange, promissory note or other security;